kris3713/nix-completions.fish/README.md

   ```

   You can then use this in your **home-manager** configuration or **NixOS** configuration
-  if you are managing you fish installation with either of those.
+  if you are managing your fish installation with either of those.

   <details>